 India, Russia sign 10 pacts, progress on nuke front

-New Delhi: Bolstering their multi-faceted ties, India and Russia Monday signed 10 agreements in diverse areas and made "good progress" in resolving related to the Kudankulam Nuclear Power Plant.
+New Delhi: Bolstering their multi-faceted ties, India and Russia on Monday signed 10 agreements in diverse areas and made "good progress" in resolving related to the Kudankulam Nuclear Power Plant.

 The pacts included those on promoting direct investment and Sukhoi aircraft.